Savage X Fenty

 Savage X Fenty is a lingerie brand founded by Barbadian singer Rihanna.
 Along with lingerie, the line features bras, underwear, sleepwear, and loungewear.
-The brand features an optional membership program called Xtra VIP which offers discounts and early access to product releases.
+The brand features an optional membership program called Xtra VIP.

 History

 Savage X Fenty is a joint venture between Rihanna and TechStyle Fashion Group.
 Starting as an online-only brand, the entire pre-launch marketing occurred on Rihanna’s Instagram account.
-The website launched on May 11, 2018, along with a pop-up shop in Brooklyn, New York which was open the first two days the brand launched.
+The website launched on May 11, 2018, along with a pop-up shop in Brooklyn, New York, which was open the first two days the brand launched.
 Within a month of launching, the debut collection sold out.

 In 2018, the company launched a sleepwear collection to benefit the Clara Lionel Foundation, a non-profit also founded by Rihanna.

 Savage X Fenty was named one of Fast Company’s “10 most innovative style companies of 2020” and as of 2021, the brand is valued at $1 billion and has over 4.5 million followers across social media platforms.

 In January 2022, Rihanna announced that Savage X Fenty would open its own brick-and-mortar stores in 2022.
 The first five locations planned are Las Vegas, Los Angeles, Houston, Philadelphia, and Washington, D.C.

+In 2022, Savage X Fenty faced legal challenges over allegations of misleading business practices related to its paid VIP membership program.
+The brand, operated by Lavender Lingerie LLC, was accused of not clearly disclosing automatic charges associated with the VIP memberships, improperly obtaining customer consent for recurring payments, and falsely advertising the use of store credit.
+A lawsuit, filed by several California district attorneys' offices and the Santa Monica City Attorney, resulted in a $1.2 million settlement.
+Savage X Fenty agreed to pay $1 million in civil penalties, $150,000 in restitution, and $50,000 in investigative costs.
+The restitution was allocated to former and current California VIP members who were charged without clear consent.
+The company has since cooperated with authorities and implemented changes to its website, advertising practices, and automatic renewal notices.